Steinbach, Manitoba: Contemporary era (1997–present)

 During March 2013, the city gained national attention when several community members, such as the Southland Community Church and Steinbach Christian High School expressed opposition to provincial Bill 18, an anti-bullying bill that would require the accommodation of gay-straight alliance groups in schools, including faith-based private schools.
 On 13 September 2013, Bill 18 passed without amendments.
 Partially in response to this issue, the city's first Steinbach Pride parade was held in 2016.
 While initially expecting about 200 people, approximately 3,000 people attended the event.
 This was brought about in part by the fact that not a single elected official from the area attended or endorsed the event.
+In September 2025, the Pride march in Steinbach was cancelled because of threats of violence posted online and a lack of security budget from the local Pride organization.
+In October 2025, a smaller event was held without promotion to ensure its safety.

 Ongoing rapid growth meant that the city needed more land and space in order to sustain itself.
 This led the city to negotiate an annexation of 2800 acre from the Rural Municipality of Hanover in 2015, the first major annexation for the city since 1979.

 Steinbach was affected by the COVID-19 pandemic beginning in August 2020, with the virus affecting community members, several businesses, and eventually an outbreak at Bethesda Place, the personal care home at Bethesda Regional Health Centre.
 By November 2020, Steinbach briefly had the highest per capita rate of Covid infections in Canada.
 The Bethesda Regional Health Centre was reportedly overwhelmed and out of beds on November 13, 2020, with patients having to be triaged in their cars.

 Beginning in the 2020s, Steinbach became significantly more multicultural with 21% of the population being immigrants, many from The Philippines, India, Ukraine, and Nigeria.